aleen42/PersonalWiki/Programming/JavaScript/es6/promise/promise.md

 #### race()

-`Promise.all(iterator)` should return a promise, which will be resolved or rejected once one of the iterator has been resoved and rejected.
+`Promise.all(iterator)` should return a promise, which will **be resolved or rejected once one of the iterator has been resoved and rejected**.